Installing FFmpeg on Ubuntu

 Step 1: Update the Repository

-sudo apt update && sudo apt upgrade terminal output
+sudo apt update

 Step 2: Install FFmpeg

-After upgrading the repository, install FFmpeg by running the following:
+After upgrading the repository, install FFmpeg with:

 sudo apt install ffmpeg